The revolution of Robot Carving and 3D Printing

 3D printing:

 3D printing essentially works by taking a digital file, cutting it into slices, and layering them on top of each other to build a product/device.
-This specific process is called “additive manufacturing,” where the process mimics the way nature works and is less wasteful than traditional ways of creating prosthetic and orthotic devices.
+This specific process is called “additive manufacturing,”.
+This process mimics the way nature works and is less wasteful than traditional ways of creating prosthetic and orthotic devices.

 One of the main advantages of 3D printing is that it enables bespoke objects to be rapidly designed and manufactured out of variety of different materials.